isacssouza/guestbook-go/README.md

 This repository contains the application source code and the [guestbook-go-config](../../../guestbook-go-config) repository contains the Kubernetes and ArgoCD manifests to deploy the application.
 Using a separate repository for configuration is one of the best practices of GitOps.

+Now go ahead and fork both repositories into your GitHub account.

+### Continuous Integration

+For this application we have a very simple CI pipeline that uses GitHub Actions to build a docker image and publishes it to GitHub Packages.
+Take a look at the workflow definition in the [.github/workflows](.github/workflows) directory.

 ### ArgoCD Applications

 From https://argoproj.github.io/argo-cd/operator-manual/declarative-setup/#applications: